Cabinet locks are one of those items parents both love and hate at the same time.

 This lock uses adhesive to stick to your cabinet — there’s no need for drilling or complicated installation.

-Just wipe down your cabinet with a damp rag and dry it thoroughly to make sure there’s nothing preventing the adhesive from sticking.
-After your baby is grown up and isn’t drawn to all the dangers lurking in your cabinets, you can take off the adhesive without ruining your cabinets.
+Just wipe down your cabinet with a damp rag, and dry it thoroughly to make sure nothing is preventing the adhesive from sticking.
+After your baby is old enough that they aren’t drawn to all the dangers lurking in your cabinets, you can remove the adhesive without ruining your cabinets.

 - Easy to install.

-- They are great at keeping curious children out.
+- They’re great at keeping curious children out.

-- Some parents said the plastic on these strips didn’t last as long as they would have liked them to.
+- Some parents said the plastic on these strips didn’t last as long as they would have liked.

 Best Magnetic Cabinet Locks

-If you love the power of magnetic locks but don’t want the mess or work of drilling for them, here is a type of magnetic lock that doesn’t require any tools.
-This lock works by using 3M adhesive, which is strong enough to withstand the tugs of a curious baby.
+If you love the power of magnetic locks but don’t want the mess or work of drilling for them, here is a magnetic lock that doesn’t require any tools.
+These locks use 3M adhesive, which is strong enough to withstand the tugs of a curious baby.
 You’ll open the cabinets by using a key.

-If you’re worried about how your lock will appear, you won’t even be able to tell there is a lock in sight.
-These blend in with your cabinets.
-And they’ll be able to fit any cabinet style you have.
+If you’re worried about how your locks will look, rest assured, you’ll barely be able to see them.
+These blend in with your decor and will fit any cabinet style you have.